hackiftekhar/IQListKit/README.md

             //                        footer: "I'm footer")

-            /*Or we an also provide custom header footer view and it's model, just like the cell, We just have to adopt IQModelableSupplementaryView protocol to SampleCollectionReusableView And it's also havie exactly same requirement as cell (have a model property) However, you also need to register this using list.registerSupplementaryView(type: SampleCollectionReusableView.self,
+            /*Or we an also provide custom header footer view and it's model, just like the cell, We have to adopt IQModelableSupplementaryView protocol to SampleCollectionReusableView And it's also havie exactly same requirement as cell (have a model property) However, you also need to register this using list.registerSupplementaryView(type: SampleCollectionReusableView.self,